Carmentis/carmentis-docs-source/docs/guide/your-application/how-to-configure-your-application.md

 # Configure Your Application

-After signing in to the Carmentis workspace and creating your application on the Carmentis explorer, you will encounter several properties that are essential for configuring your application effectively.
+After signing in to the [Carmentis workspace](https://data.testapps.carmentis.io/workspace) and creating your application on the [Carmentis explorer](https://data.testapps.carmentis.io/workspace/applications), you will encounter several properties that are essential for configuring your application effectively.
 Here is a detailed explanation of each:

 ### Name

 The `name` property is a descriptive identifier for your application.
 It is used primarily for display purposes within the Carmentis workspace and helps you and others identify your application amongst others.
 Choose a name that is both meaningful and concise to ensure easy identification.

-### Endpoint

-The `endpoint` property refers to the URL or URI where your application's backend services endpoint [you have to implement and expose from your application](/docs/guide/your-application/what-you-need-to-implement#endpoint-to-expose-the-operator-server-api) to the Carmentis network.
-This is crucial for enabling communication between your application and the Carmentis platform.
-The endpoint should be specified as a full URL, including the protocol (http or https) and the domain name or IP address, along with any necessary path or port.

-### Data Retention

-`Data retention` specifies the policy or period for which data recorded by your application into the Carmentis network will be retained.
-This property is essential for compliance with data protection regulations and for managing the lifecycle of the data your application collects or generates.
-You will need to define how long data is kept before it is automatically deleted or archived, based on legal requirements or business needs.

 ### Fields